techboy-coder/Textharvester/README.md

 ```

-**Important for Windows Users: Downloader has to be initialized inside your main loop!**
+**Important for Windows users: The TextHarvester instance must be initialized inside your main loop and the downloader method must run in the main loop!**

 _For more examples and usage, please refer to the Examples Folder._